OBF/obf-docs/Travel_fellowships.md

 **Event of your choice**

-Events that are eligible may include but are not limited to, conferences, workshops, code fests, hackathons, training courses, collaborative sprints, informal meet-ups or other skill-building and networking event.
+Events that are eligible may include but are not limited to conferences, workshops, code fests, hackathons, training courses, collaborative sprints, informal meet-ups or other skill-building and networking event.
 If you intend to attend OBF events (BOSC and BCC) and other events hosted by the member projects, your application may be given a slight preference.

 **Nature of your participation**